 The CharlotteEAST Transportation Committee actively supports shared-use paths, greenways, trails, protected bike, sidewalks, and public transit with the goal of increasing connectivity for the East and West communities through the CityLYNX Gold Line and Carolina Thread Trail.

 With community support, the committee is seeking City and County collaboration to develop a multimodal transportation network that includes all forms of mobility and creates connected active transportation that is a valuable and equitable asset for its residents.
+To learn more about the CharlotteEAST Transportation Committee and community partnerships, click here.

 Cross Charlotte Trail